Your Grandmother’s Strength Lives in Your Cells: Epigenetics and the Science of Ancestral Memory

 Join Ubuntu Village USA in the work of ancestral healing — cooperative, communal, and rooted in the truth that what we do today echoes forward through every generation that follows.

-Ubuntu Village USA
+Support Ubuntu Village

 Ubuntu Village community members sitting in a circle outdoors, passing a symbolic object hand to hand, representing the intentional act of choosing what ancestral inheritance we pass to the next generation.